vivaldini/RMA_DC_UFSCar/ROS_Noetic/README.md

 sudo apt install ros-noetic-desktop-full
 ```

-Now that you have ROS Noetic installed, configure your environment:
+Now that you have installed the ROS Noetic, configure your environment:

 ## Step 1: Initialize ROS Environment